-The USF Libraries growing Children’s and Young Adult Literature Collections currently feature over 25,000 titles of American fiction for adolescent and young readers, dating from 1870 to the present.
+The USF Libraries growing Children’s and Young Adult Literature Collections currently feature over 25,000 titles of American fiction for children and adolescents, dating from the early 1800s to the present.
 The collections comprise three distinct parts: the children’s literature collection (including toy and picture books, girls’ and boys series books, and a large collection of G.A.
 Henty), the dime novel collection, and the Hipple Collection of Young Adult Literature.
 Together, they provide researchers, teachers, students, and readers the opportunity to study the evolving culture and sociology of American adolescence through the literature written for them.